TonyWangX/TonyWangX.github.io/_sources/resume.rst.txt

 #. **Xin Wang**, and Junichi Yamagishi.
 A Practical Guide to Logical Access Voice Presentation Attack Detection.
 In Frontiers in Fake Media Generation and Detection, (to be published).
 2022.

-#. **Xin Wang**, and Junichi Yamagishi.
-A Practical Guide to Logical Access Voice Presentation Attack Detection .
-In Frontiers in Fake Media Generation and Detection, Springer book (to be published).
-2022.

 #. **Xin Wang**, Shinji Takaki, and Junichi Yamagishi.
 2020.
 Neural Source-Filter Waveform Models for Statistical Parametric Speech Synthesis.
 IEEE/ACM Transactions on Audio, Speech, and Language Processing 28: 402–415. doi:10.1109/TASLP.2019.2956145.

 #. **Xin Wang**, Shinji Takaki, Junichi Yamagishi, Simon King, and Keiichi Tokuda.
 2020.
 A Vector Quantized Variational Autoencoder (VQ-VAE) Autoregressive Neural F0 Model for Statistical Parametric Speech Synthesis.
 IEEE/ACM Transactions on Audio, Speech, and Language Processing 28: 157–170. doi:10.1109/TASLP.2019.2950099.